JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 ### Platform-specific functionality

 Some common UI elements are not covered by Compose Multiplatform and cannot be customized using the framework.
-Therefore, you should expect them to look different on different platforms, for example:
+Therefore, you should expect them to look different on different platforms.

-* **Share** actions that use system APIs to offer a list of specific ways to share or send content.
-* Native pop-up views (for example, **Copy** or **Translate** actions for selected text).
+Native pop-up views are an example of this: when you select text in a Compose Multiplatform text field, default suggested actions like **Copy** or **Translate** are specific to the platform the app is running on.

 ### Scroll physics